-Response: Student is sent to the principal.
-Incident documented on Toddle and parents immediately informed.
-Student is taken out of the classroom and sits in "reflection corner" or in an appropriate place.
-Student is sent home for the day.
+Response: Incident documented on Toddle and parents immediately informed.
+Student is taken out of the group room and is supervised in an appropriate place.
+The school principal is informed.

 Classification as significant or severe will follow the above guidelines, but is ultimately at the discretion of a member of the teaching staff.
 The age of the child will be taken into consideration when determining the severity of an incident.